Connect with others who understand.

-Talk therapy is a common treatment for major depressive disorder (MDD), sometimes referred to as clinical depression.
-In talk therapy — also called psychotherapy — you meet with a trained mental health professional such as a psychiatrist, psychologist, or licensed therapist to talk about how MDD affects your life.
-Some people try talk therapy on its own, and others combine it with medication.
+Talk therapy is a common treatment for major depressive disorder (MDD), sometimes called clinical depression.
+In talk therapy, also called psychotherapy, you meet with a trained mental health professional, such as a psychiatrist, psychologist, or licensed therapist, to talk about how MDD affects your life.
+Some people use talk therapy on its own, and others combine it with medication.

 This article explores five types of therapy commonly used to treat MDD.
-You and your healthcare team can work together to find the best type of therapy for your major depressive disorder.
+You and your healthcare team can work together to find the best type of therapy for your MDD.

 Depending on your needs, your therapist may recommend a specific type of psychotherapy.
 These interventions can help you talk about the past, learn new coping skills, and boost your well-being.
-Mental health professionals often use five types of therapy to treat major depressive disorder.
-Each one teaches different skills to help you manage depression.
+Mental health professionals use different types of therapy to treat MDD.
+Each type teaches skills to help you manage depression.

 Talk therapy can be delivered in different formats, such as:

-Cognitive behavioral therapy (CBT) is one of the most widely used types of talk therapy for treating major depressive disorder.
+Cognitive behavioral therapy (CBT) is one of the most widely used types of talk therapy for treating MDD.
 Unlike other forms of therapy, CBT has a clear plan and goals to help you feel better.
-It helps people with depression become more aware of their thoughts and emotions, especially inaccurate or overly negative thoughts.
+It helps people with depression become more aware of their thoughts and emotions, especially unhelpful or overly negative thoughts.

 In CBT sessions, you and your therapist talk through your thoughts, past experiences, traumas, and fears.
 Most people attend between five and 20 therapy sessions.
-It takes time to change how you think, but it can lead to lasting changes.
+It takes time to change how you think, but these sessions can lead to lasting changes.

 CBT is especially helpful for people whose thinking patterns, emotions, or behaviors contribute to their MDD.
 While you can’t always control what happens in life, you can learn to manage how you respond.
 CBT teaches skills to identify and reframe your thoughts and behaviors, helping you feel better prepared to handle stressful or difficult situations.